This tutorial gives you an overview and talks about the fundamentals of the BizTalk Server.

 Host and Host Instances

-The host is a logical representation of windows' process which executes the Artifacts of BizTalk Server like receive ports and send ports.
+The host is a logical representation of the windows process which executes the Artifacts of the BizTalk Server like receive ports and send ports.

-Host instance is the physical representation of server’s hosts.
+Host instance is the physical representation of the server’s hosts.

-Hosts are defined for a group of BizTalk Server which is a collection of more than one BizTalk server that shares MessageBoxes, Configuration, Ports, etc.
+Hosts are defined as a group of BizTalk Server which is a collection of more than one BizTalk server that shares MessageBoxes, Configuration, Ports, etc.

 Difference between an Isolated host and an In-Process host